Before We Get to the Carryon Packing List, What is the best Carryon Bag?

 So choose wisely when considering a carry on because above all, you want to make sure that you can keep your valuables safe from theft.
 I learned this lesson the hard way, when I had my wallet stolen out of my bright pink backpack, while touring Barcelona.

 I have since learned that carry on bags should be kept in front of you at all times, or a lock should be placed on the bag so that you don’t have to start playing an impromptu street performance career on your vacation (Say no to beggar chic).
 Your bag should also be a more neutral color so that you avoid unwanted attention from not so nice people (My bight pink backpack basically screamed, “Pillage me, pillage me”).

 The Perfect Carryon Packing List and What to Pack in Your Carry On

 Some of the items on this list, are kind of like, “Duh Kelly, how obvious can you be?
 So lame.”
-But the reason I put the no brainer stuff on here is because this list wouldn’t be very “perfect” if I didn’t put the entire travel packing list in this post .
-Plus, if I list everything then you can print out a check list to use while you’re packing, so that you don’t forget anything.
+But the reason I put the no-brainer stuff on here is that this list wouldn’t be very “perfect” if I didn’t detail all the items I never travel without.
+Plus, if I list everything then you can print out a checklist to use while you’re packing so that you don’t forget anything.

 And while yes, some of these items are pretty obvious, I hope that there are some surprises here that will make your long haul flight a bit more comfortable and maybe even a little fun.